dmarek03/PSEUDOCODE_TO_PYTHON_TRANSPILER/README.md

 - **Extensibility**: Modular design allows for easy extension with new features and translations.

 ## Supported Structures
-The following pseudocode structures are supported by the transpiler:
+The following pseudocode structures are supported by the translator:

 ### Data Types
 - INTEGER